cits5501/cits5501.github.io/assets/project/project-spec.md

 comments in the supplied code.

 You should **not submit** any of the code in the `src` directory.
-The Moodle test servers will have their own copies of the classes in that directory.
+The Moodle test servers will have their own versions of classes in that directory.

 # Tasks

+Answes to the following questions should be submitted via Moodle.
-A Moodle area for submission will be available shortly where you can submit responses for the following questions.
-A more detailed rubric will also be available on Moodle.
+A more detailed marking rubric will also be available on Moodle.
 Some of the questions require you to write English answers;
 others require you to write code.

 [bnf-playground]: https://bnfplayground.pauliankline.com

 **Question 1 [4 marks]**